The Future of the Democratic Party is at Stake

 Vote for Delegate AND Executive Board Rep.

-The entire SLO Progressive Slate embraces the progressive movement embodied by Bernie Sanders.
+The entire SLO County Progressive Coalition Slate embraces the people-centric progressive movement.
 Each person is driven by the message of economic and social justice and has a proven track record of being a hard working progressive advocate.
-The SLO Progressive Slate seeks to revitalizing and reenergizing the Democratic Party with bold progressive change.
+The SLO County Progressive Coalition Slate represents a diverse cross-section of the movement with representatives from a variety of ally groups.
 Some of the issues we stand for are below:

 - “Single Payer” Medicare-for-All Healthcare